Evaluation of Efficiency Increase Methods With CO2 as a Refrigerant

 Carbon dioxide has been used as a refrigerant since circa 1920, when the only refrigerants were some natural fluids.

-Since the beginning of the application of CO2, many studies have been done to improve cycle efficiency under conditions of high temperature heat transfer.
+Since the beginning of the use of CO2, many studies have been done to improve cycle efficiency under conditions of high temperature heat transfer.
 The low critical temperature penalizes this refrigerant in high temperature ambient conditions.
 This argument is interesting now due to high summer temperatures in Europe.

 The modified cycles analyzed were, briefly, of this type: